fcastro25/freelancer_portfolio/README.md

 ### PROJECT 01 - POKEMON GO WEB SCRAPING USING PYTHON

-This project consists of a Python script capable of scraping data from a list of links.
+This project consists of a Python script capable of scraping data from a list of links using the BeautifulSoup library.

 The chosen website to be scraped was the following -> [Pokemon go wiki - fandom](https://pokemongo.fandom.com/wiki/)